intel/sriov-fec-operator/spec/openshift-sriov-fec-operator.md

 }
 ```

 Once the SRIOV operator takes care of setting up and configuring the device, user can test the device using a sample 'test-bbdev' application from the [DPDK project (DPDK 20.11)](https://github.com/DPDK/dpdk/tree/v20.11/app/test-bbdev).
-An example of a prepared sample application's docker image can be found in [Intel® OpenNESS' project github EdgeApps repo](https://github.com/open-ness/edgeapps/tree/master/applications/fpga-sample-app).
-OpenNESS is an edge computing software toolkit that enables highly optimized and performant edge platforms to on-board and manage applications and network functions with cloud-like agility across any type of network.
-For more information, go to [www.openness.org](https://www.openness.org).
+An example of a prepared sample application's docker image can be found in [Intel® SEO project github EdgeApps repo](https://github.com/smart-edge-open/edgeapps/tree/master/applications/fpga-sample-app).
+SEO is an edge computing software toolkit that enables highly optimized and performant edge platforms to on-board and manage applications and network functions with cloud-like agility across any type of network.
+For more information, go to [www.smart-edge-open.github.io](https://smart-edge-open.github.io/).

 With a sample image of the DPDK application, the following pod can be created similar to the following file as an example (`intel.com/intel_fec_acc100` needs to be replaced as needed when different accelerator is used):